-Choosing the right care at the right time is vital – especially when it comes to children.
-From minor illnesses to broken bones, to critical emergencies, pediatric emergency departments provide quality care specifically for young patients and are always the best choice for your child.
+From minor illnesses to broken bones, to critical emergencies, pediatric emergency departments provide quality care specifically for young patients.
+When accidents happen (and they do!), a local pediatric ER is always the best choice for your child.

 What makes a pediatric emergency department different from a general emergency department?

-- Physicians and nurses you interact with in a pediatric emergency department have specialized experience working with children and families.
-Not only are they knowledgeable about pediatric specific illnesses, they are experts at communicating this knowledge to children and families confidently and effectively.
+- The physicians and nurses you interact with in a pediatric emergency department have specialized experience working with children and families.
+Not only are they knowledgeable about illnesses that are specific to children, they are experts at communicating this knowledge to families confidently and effectively.

 - Physicians and nurses receive specialized training and certification in pediatric emergency care.
-Many of the physicians train in both general pediatrics and pediatric emergency medicine, obtaining board certification in both fields.
-In a general emergency department you will likely see an emergency medicine physician who cares mostly for adults and may not be as comfortable with pediatric conditions.
+These doctors often train in both general pediatrics and pediatric emergency medicine, obtaining board certification in both fields.
+In a general emergency department, you will most likely see an emergency medicine physician who cares mostly for adults and may not be as comfortable with pediatric conditions.
 When it comes to medicine, children are not just, “little adults,” they are unique!

-- The exam rooms in a pediatric emergency department are kid-friendly and in some health systems like Ochsner, child life staff is available to play games and provide activities for your child to ease the anxiety that comes with being sick and being in the hospital.
-Protocols for pediatric pain and anxiety relief are in place and the goal is to minimize discomfort for you and your child while providing the best care possible.
+- The exam rooms in a pediatric emergency department are kid-friendly and in some health systems (like Ochsner), child life staff is available to play games and provide activities for your child to ease the anxiety that comes with being sick and being in the hospital.
+Protocols for pediatric pain and anxiety relief are in place with the biggest goal of minimizing discomfort for you and your child while providing the best care possible.